cyclus/cycamore/INSTALL.rst

   make
   make install

-you can customize your cmake installation using the proper cmake flag.
+You can customize your cmake installation using the proper cmake flag.
 All cmake variables can be listed using: ``cmake -LAH``.
-The main variable used are:
+The main variables used are:

 .. list-table::